How many bites at the apple does the prosecutor get?

 If the Grand Jury believes it needs more evidence, it can request the prosecutor to bring that evidence or witness to them for their consideration.
 The Grand Jury also has the power to issue Grand Jury Subpoenas.
 Finally, a prosecutor can ask the Grand Jury not to vote if the prosecutor wants to bring more witnesses to the Grand Jury to testify.
 Given the low level of proof (probable cause) and the control the prosecutor has over which grand jury the case is presented to, what witnesses are called, and what evidence is presented, you often hear the adage.
 “A grand jury could indict a ham sandwich.”
 If you stop and think about it, the grand jury is making the same probable cause determination that the arresting officer, a filing detective, a reviewing prosecutor, and a magistrate judge has already made.
 Needless to say, obtaining a No-Bill at the Grand Jury is an exceptional result, and a rare one.

-Can the prosecution present a case to a grand jury after the case was no-billed?
+Can the prosecution re-present to grand jury after the case is no-billed?